KNN Explained: From Basics to Applications

 Distance Metrics

-K-Nearest Neighbors (KNN) relies on distance metrics to determine the similarity between data points.
-The choice of distance metric significantly impacts the performance of the algorithm.
-Two common distance metrics used in KNN are Euclidean Distance and Manhattan Distance.
+KNN relies on distance metrics to quantify the similarity between data points.
+The choice of metric significantly impacts the algorithm's performance.

 Euclidean Distance

-Euclidean Distance measures the straight-line distance between two points in a multi-dimensional space.
-This metric is calculated using the formula:
+Euclidean Distance measures the straight-line distance between two points in Euclidean space.
+It is calculated using the formula:

-where ( x_i ) and ( y_i ) represent the coordinates of the data points.
+Here, xix_ixi and yiy_iyi represent the coordinates of the data points in n-dimensional space.
 Euclidean Distance works well when the data features have similar scales.

 Manhattan Distance

 Manhattan Distance, also known as Taxicab Distance, calculates the distance between two points by summing the absolute differences of their coordinates.
-The formula for Manhattan Distance is:
+The formula is:

 This metric is useful when dealing with grid-like data structures or when the data features have different scales.